phillipluong/PyTorchProjects/Otto Model/README.md

 You can view the dataset on this link: https://www.kaggle.com/c/otto-group-product-classification-challenge/data

+Here are the distribution in classes:

+__Insert histogram of classes__

+If you observe any of the features, you get quite similar-looking histograms:

+__Insert histogram here__
 ## 2. Structure of the Model (and Hyperparameters)

 <img src="images/layers.png"
      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />

 ## 3. Analysis of the results

+## 4. The next step
+Thanks for following this post, I'll be looking for at other datasets in the future.